mbaah80/deelhometest/questions.md

 6. WithData, WithError, WithState

 7. Promises, callbacks, and async/await provides different approaches for handling exceptions in JavaScript.
-  - Promises are used to handle asynchronous operations in JavaScript. and you can use .catch() to handle errors. myPromise.then((result) => {
+  - Promises can use .catch() to handle errors. myPromise.then((result) => {
       // display result or do something with it }).catch((error) => {
       // handling error
     });
-  - Callbacks are used to handle asynchronous operations in JavaScript. and you can use try/catch to handle errors. function myCallback(error, result) {
+  - Callbacks can use try/catch to handle errors. function myCallback(error, result) {
       if (error) {
         // handling error